Alkaline (basic) water

 - Beans: peas, split peas, white and brown beans, soybeans and soy milk;

-- Animal protein: beef, shellfish, salmon, tuna, duck, fish, white meat, lamb, pork, rabbit, turkey, game;
+- Animal proteins: beef, shellfish, salmon, tuna, duck, fish, white meat, lamb, pork, rabbit, turkey, game;

 - Pasta: all pasta (spaghetti, macaroni, lasagna, etc.);

-- Confectionery: all sweets, honey, syrup, sweetener, lemonades, sugar;
+- Sugary foods: all candy, honey, syrup, sweetener, lemonades, sugar;

 - All alcoholic beverages;